foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 The last styling task for today is configuring the screen skeleton: `Scaffold` and `AppBar` widgets.

 Check the code snippet on the right.
-The `ExampleWidget` content changed to a single `Text`.
+The `ExampleWidget` content changed to a scrollable list of lime boxes.

 ## Scaffold style